-Suspect arrested hours after one woman killed and four wounded at hospital
+Atlanta gunman found hiding near pool after barking dogs alerted neighbours

 Arrest of Deion Patterson came more than eight hours after he allegedly shot five victims in medical office waiting room

-Deion Patterson, the suspect in a shooting at a hospital in Atlanta, Georgia which left one woman dead and four others wounded, has been taken into custody, police have said.
+Deion Patterson, the suspect in a shooting at a hospital in Atlanta, Georgia which left one woman dead and four others wounded, was found hiding near a condo complex’s pool after dogs began barking at him, says a report.

-The arrest of the 24-year-old Coast Guard veteran comes more than eight hours after the suspect allegedly opened fire inside a waiting room on the 11th floor of the Northside Hospital building in midtown Atlanta.
+The arrest of the 24-year-old Coast Guard veteran comes more than eight hours after he allegedly opened fire with a handgun inside a waiting room on the 11th floor of the Northside Hospital building in midtown Atlanta.

-The suspect was taken into custody by law enforcement at an apartment complex in Cobb County at around 7.45pm ET after a series of sightings in the area.
+The suspect was taken into custody by law enforcement at an apartment complex in Cobb County at around 7.45pm ET after a series of sightings in the area, police said.

-Mr Patterson, who has a military background, had originally attended a medical appointment at the building on Wednesday at which he was accompanied by his mother, reported CNN.
+Mr Patterson had originally attended a medical appointment at the building on Wednesday at which he was accompanied by his mother, reported CNN.

 Law enforcement sources told the broadcaster that Mr Patterson was unhappy with the care he was receiving from the Department for Veterans Affairs and was seeking to change it.